paduck86/auth-fb-jwt/README.md

 # auth-fb-jwt
-authenticate facebook access token and exchange for jwt token
+authenticate facebook access-token and exchange for jwt token.